dennisXZX/web-developer-notes/Git.md

 #### Fundamentals

 At its core, Git is like a key value store.
-The key is a SHA1 (40-digit hexadecimal number), the value is the compressed data called `blob`.
+The key is a SHA1 (40-digit hexadecimal number), the value is the compressed data called `blob`, which represents a single file.
+For directory, it is stored in a `tree`.
+In Git, the same content would only be stored once, which means two identical `blobs` would have exactly the same SHA1 key.
+All the data about our repository is stored in the hidden `.git` directory.

 ```
 // ask Git for the SHA1 of the contents